avishaan/codehatcher.github.io/_posts/2016-02-07-bluebird-mongoose.md

 ---
 We are going to take common Mongoose use cases for finding and creating documents and going to use Bluebird (or more generally, any promise library that follows [Promises/A+](https://promisesaplus.com/implementations)) to migrate from the typical callback method to promises.

-There are many sites showing simple examples of promises but sometimes you just:
+Many sites are showing simple examples of promises but sometimes you just:

 * need an example specific to what you are doing to understand it
 * need to just get going in it without fully understanding it